Winter Courses

 DEC: K SBC: SBS; USA

-This course explores how people's food habits are shaped not only by their biological needs, but also by the economic, political, ecological, and social worlds in which they live.
-The breadth of anthropology (biological anthropology, cultural anthropology, and archaeology) is brought to bear on issues including the economic and political underpinnings of American as well as other food cultures; the relationship between food habits and health (both over-and under-eating); the environmental impacts of various methods of food production; the relationship between food and social status; gendered food production as well as food consumption; food's role in religion; ethical eating; the limits of current knowledge (e.g., changing dietary recommendations); and the socioeconomic pressures that keep individuals eating according to cultural norms.
-The class discusses foodways in a variety of present and past cultures, but the emphasis is on modern American food culture and the cultural, economic, ecological, and political realities that shape it.
+An introduction to the ways in which people's food habits are shaped not only by their biological needs, but also by the economic, political, ecological, and social worlds in which they live.
+Students will learn about the economic underpinnings of diverse American foodways; the relationships between food, power, and social status; gendered food production and consumption; the cultural nature of "healthy eating"; the intertwining of foodways and the environment; food's role in religion; and the pressures that keep individuals eating according to cultural norms.
 Students will explore how these realities affect their own lives and eating habits.